 - A carbon price floor mechanism whereby a complimentary measure to the EU Emissions Trading System would be introduced to stabilise carbon price.
-The impact of which would be to increase wholesale electricity prices (linked to cost of carbon) and revenue certainty whilst encouraging investment. - o A Feed in Tariff regime to replace the current Renewables Obligation support mechanism to increase revenue certainty and encourage investment. - An emissions performance standard to provide a regulatory limit on CO2 emissions for electricity generation in the most carbon intensive power stations. - Maintaining security of supply through a capacity mechanism that rewards spare generation as well as supports Carbon Capture and Storage and international grid connection. - FiTs the recent review of FiTs applicable to solar and anaerobic digestion projects has caused uncertainty within the market.
+The impact of which would be to increase wholesale electricity prices (linked to cost of carbon) and revenue certainty whilst encouraging investment. - A Feed in Tariff regime to replace the current Renewables Obligation support mechanism to increase revenue certainty and encourage investment.
+A feed in tariff with contract for difference approach was chosen over the less costeffective premium feed in tariff. - O An emissions performance standard to provide a regulatory limit of 450g CO2 per KWhr on CO2 emissions for electricity generation in the most carbon intensive power stations.
+This will facilitate the development of new coal power stations in conjunction with CCS whilst still enabling the necessary investment in gas fired power stations to take place. - Maintaining security of supply through a capacity mechanism that rewards spare generation as well as supports Carbon Capture and Storage and international grid connection. - FiTs7 the recent review of FiTs applicable to solar and anaerobic digestion projects has caused uncertainty within the market.
 The speed of implementation of the review findings is likely to result in projects which are well developed becoming uneconomic.
 The review findings have resulted in reductions to FiTs for solar PV developments > 50 Kw and to anaerobic digestion plants.
 Further details can be found at: DECC FiT's Review Report.
 This, combined with the wider European backdrop of changes in applicable subsidies (for example, the retrospective limits applicable to solar industry subsidies in Spain) is resulting in delays in projects.
+There is also a wider comprehensive review planned which will affect tariffs from April 2012, the results of which are not due until early 2012, which is adding to project uncertainty.